thanders/HotelWebApplication/docs/README.md

 ## Project Trello board

-This is also effectively a diary that documents the contribution of each team member to the project.
+This is effectively a diary that documents the contribution of each team member to the project.
 <https://trello.com/invite/b/3rONPJFY/b6924afd4c73865357ae565eb06815da/hotelwebapp>